centreon/centreon/centreon-gorgone/docs/modules/newtest/installation.rst

 Module location
 ```````````````

-The module "gorgonenewtest" daemon must be installed on Centreon Central server.
+The module "newtest" daemon must be installed on Centreon Central server.
 Minimal used ressources are :

 * RAM : 128 MB.
 * CPU : it depends the number of newtest scenarios.

-Gorgone-newtest Installation - centos/rhel 7 systems
+Module installation - centos/rhel 7 systems
 ====================================================

 Requirements